FAANG/dcc-documentation/docs/api/validation.md

 The Content-type is <em>multipart/form-data</em>.
 The body has a file_id as the key and the location to your template file as the value.

-For example, the cURL command for validating samples and saving the annotated template will look like this -
+For example, the cURL command for validating samples and saving the annotated template is as follows.

 ```
 curl -X POST 'https://api.faang.org/validation_submission_api/validation/samples?annotate_template=true'